 Still functional are the five secret underground tunnels once used by frequenters for a quick and safe exit.
 Allowing a low-key leave, the tunnels lead to Geary Street, Jones Street, two to O'Farrell Street, and one to Leavenworth Street, called "The Ladies Exit".
 In addition to the concealed exits was a brass bell warning system installed in the bar that was connected to the cigar shop upstairs, in case of an emergency.

 Today there are three separate rooms in which to enjoy the 1920s speakeasy atmosphere.
 The main room requires a reservation, but includes a table for seating and the full cocktail menu.
 If passing by Bourbon & Branch without a reservation, one would need to access "The Library", which is standing room only and offers only a portion of the full menu.
-Open 6pm-2am Wednesday through Saturday, to access the library, one must supply the mandatory password, "books".
+To access the library, one must supply the mandatory password, "books".
 Russell's Room, the original cigar shop front, can also be visited.

 Bourbon & Branch is known for its stock of premium liquors, many of which are rare and made in very limited batches.
 All of the juices, purees, and extracts used in the cocktails are handmade in house.
 The bar has become famous for its superbly crafted mixed drinks, though it should be said they are priced accordingly.